 - Cut off any visible fats or loose skin attached.
-Add the bones to a large pot and add water to cover the bones completely.
+Add the bones to a large stock pot and add water to cover the bones completely.
 Bring to boil and cook for 5 minutes.
 Drain the bones and discard the boiling water.
 Rinse the bones with water.

 - Put the bones in a pot again and pour water that is 3 times the volume amount of bones to the pot.
 Bring to a gentle boil, cover with a lid, and simmer for 6-7 hours over low heat.